 The Upper Limb Prosthetic Management (ULP) course comprehensively covers the full scope of practice for the prosthetic management of individuals with unilateral and bilateral amputations at any level of the upper limb.
 The course covers standard and progressive surgical techniques, pre- and post-operative prosthetic management and patient-centered multidisciplinary rehabilitation strategies and considerations for upper limb amputees.
 The course requires accountable patient care including detailed documentation, patient education, outcomes measurement, and goal setting.
-This process culminates in the creation of prosthetic recommendations, in-depth justifications of medical necessity, cross-disciplinary treatment plans, and follow up care strategies.
-The course delves into foundational and progressive interface design principles and mechanics, foundations of cable-actuated, myoelectric, and hybrid control strategies and functional harnessing.
-EMG-site testing and training IS performed at amputations levels proximal and distal to the elbow.
+Students will become familiar with and competent in prosthetic recommendations, in-depth justifications of medical necessity, cross-disciplinary treatment plans, and follow up care strategies.
+The course delves into foundational and progressive interface design principles and mechanics, foundations of cable-actuated, myoelectric, and hybrid controlstrategies and functional harnessing.
+The course provides multiple opportunities for interaction with the interdisciplinary team in patient care scenarios.

-Course Director: Jeremy Sherman Course Offered: Spring 1 Semester
+Credit: 8 semester hours Course Director: Jeremy Sherman Course Offered: Spring 1 Semester